-RAID 10 is a combination of data striping and data mirroring without parity having to be calculated and written.
-RAID 10 provides all the benefits of both RAID 0 and RAID 1.
-For this setup, use four new drives or use an existing drive and three new drives.
+RAID 10 is a combination of data striping and data mirroring providing the benefits of both RAID 0 and RAID 1.
+Use four new drives or an existing drive and three new drives for this configuration.

 Settings

 To enable the RAID function, the following settings are required.